Little Symphony No. 1 (Milhaud): Movements

+I. Allant

-This movement begins at a relaxed tempo and is slightly less upbeat and allegro than other first movements to symphonies, such as Milhaud's Symphony No.1.
+The first movement begins at a relaxed tempo and is slightly less upbeat and allegro than other first movements to symphonies, such as Milhaud's Symphony No.1.
 The basic analysis of this symphony is based on a recording by the Orchestra of Radio Luxembourg.

 The first movement has a very flowy, pastoral texture, with the harp playing a significant role.
 The harp could be compared to a trickling stream during the springtime, due to the numerous, continuous, thirty-second notes that at times were arpeggiated for the entirety of the movement.
-With the harp, the woodwinds take control of the melody, whereas the strings involved do not play a significant role in this particular movement, as they only play basic quarter note and half note rhythms throughout.
+With the harp, the woodwinds take control of the melody, whereas the strings involved do not play a significant role in this particular movement, as they only play basic quarter-note and half-note rhythms throughout.
 The cello has some pizzicato sections which adds to the texture of the piece.